hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/access-control.md

 Access control rules can be applied to all the CRUD operations (Create, Read, Update and Delete).
 Some operations can be completely restricted to not allow the user perform the operation.

-In the previous section we learnt that the slack app requires a role called `users`.
+In the previous section we learnt that the slack app requires a role called `user`.
 We will create permissions for this role in the next part.